conorwalker/conorwalker.github.io/_pages/about.md

 Welcome!
 I am a bioinformatics scientist with a research background focusing on developing and applying statistical methods and machine learning methods to human 'omics data.
 I am currently working in computational immuno-oncology research and development at <a href="https://www.modernatx.com">Moderna</a>.

 Previously, I conducted postdoctoral research at the <a href="https://www.nygenome.org/">New York Genome Center</a> and <a href="https://www.columbia.edu/">Columbia University</a>.
-My work primarily focused on using a variety of statistical methods to model private information leakage from single-cell genomics data.
+My work primarily focused on using a variety of statistical methods to model private information leakage from single-cell data.

 I received my PhD from the <a href="https://www.cam.ac.uk/">University of Cambridge</a>, conducting my research at the <a href="https://www.ebi.ac.uk/">European Bioinformatics Institute (EMBL-EBI)</a>.
 The main focus of my PhD was to statistically model small-scale rearrangements in human genomes.
 I also developed deep learning-based tests for detecting interspecific positive selection that are robust to alignment error, as well as working on several projects involving sequence and molecular evolutionary analyses of SARS-CoV-2 genomes.